terraform-ibm-modules/terraform-ibm-icd-rabbitmq/examples/complete/README.md

 - An instance of Messages for RabbitMQ with BYOK encryption and autoscaling enabled.
 - Service credentials for the messaging instance.
 - A sample virtual private cloud (VPC).
-- CA context-based restriction (CBR) rule to only allow RabbitMQ to be accessible from within the VPC.
+- Create context-based restriction (CBR) rule to only allow RabbitMQ to be accessible from within the VPC.